 The worst-case scenarios we have seen before is when an unleashed dog runs up to a dog with a red bandana which never ends well.
 This leaves the owner of the dog with the red bandana in a very difficult and unfortunate situation and the other dog owner should be responsible and quick to act and remove their dog from any aggravated situation.

-A yellow dog bandana is a warning and request for space.
+Yellow dog bandanas are worn as a warning and request for space.
 It typically means to not approach or approach with caution, but you should keep other dogs away from them.
 It can also be a warning that they may be scared or skittish.

 What Do the Other Dog Bandana Colours Signify?